Topic: May the Force be with you! (Science and DT led unit)

 If your child does any extra homework, whether it's maths or literacy or topic based, then please feel free to let them bring it in and show it off to the class.

 Music: Conygar will be working with Miss Hodges in music.
+They will also be learning the Ukulele (taught by Mr Parfitt a music coach).

 Parent volunteers needed!
 If you are able to offer an hour or more of your time each week then please do let me know.
 The class would really appreciate having some adults to hear them read each week.
 They will need help with decoding and blending words as well as asking comprehension questions.